splitsh/lite/README.md

    for the split commits were computed differently (useful if you are switching from the git command to **splitsh-lite**).

-**splitsh** provides more features including a sanity checker, Github integration for real-time splitting, tagging management and synchronization, and more.
+**splitsh** provides more features including a sanity checker, GitHub integration for real-time splitting, tagging management and synchronization, and more.
 It has been used by the Symfony project for many years but the tool is not yet ready for Open-Source.
 Stay tuned!